-At times, when you plug your iPhone to a Lightning charger cable, a pop-up will appear on the screen saying “This cable or accessory is not certified and may not work reliably with this iPhone.”
-Before blaming the poor quality of the accessory or looking down at your MFi certified cable or throwing it away in a fit of anger, you should try out a few tricks to shoot away the error instantly.
+At times, when you plug your iPhone to a Lightning charger cable, a pop-up will appear on the screen, saying, “This cable or accessory is not certified and may not work reliably with this iPhone.”
+Before blaming the poor quality of the accessory or looking down at your MFi certified cable or throwing it away in a fit of anger, you should try out a few tricks to shoot away from the error instantly.

-Step #1.
-Plug the cable to the wall charger. (make sure not to connect it to your iPhone.)
+- Plug the cable to the wall charger.
+Make sure not to connect it to your iPhone just yet

-Step #2.
-Power off your iPhone.
-Then, plug the charger.
+- Power off your iPhone.
+Then, plug in the charger.

 - Now, switch on your device.
-If you get any warning, dismiss it.
+If you get any warning, dismiss it

 Your device should charge without any issue.

-- Press the home button and sleep/wake buttons at once for about ten seconds to reboot your device.
+- Press the home button and sleep/wake buttons at once for about ten seconds to reboot your device

-- If the warning appears, disconnect the cable.
+- If the warning appears, disconnect the cable

-- Reconnect the cable again.
-The charging should continue without any problem.
+- Reconnect the cable.
+The charging should continue without any problem

 I agree cheap cables are often the culprit.
-But, there could be other reasons as well.
 Hence, it’s better to pick the certified ones to avoid trouble-free charging.